-- Applicants must be US citizens or permanent residents.
+- Applicants must be U.S. citizens or Permanent Residents.

-- FLAS fellowships may be combined with supplementary funding from other funding agencies.
-However, in cases of parallel large grants (NSF, multiple quarter TA-ships, etc.), recipients will have to decide which grant to accept and pairing will not be allowed.
-You are required to inform the Center for Near Eastern Studies of any awards which you may receive during the award period.
+These grants may be combined with supplementary funding from UCLA and/or other funding agencies.
+However in cases of parallel large grants, recipients will have to decide which grant to accept and pairing will not be allowed.
+Grantees are required to inform the Center of any awards received during the FLAS fellowship period.

-- 2 academic letters of recommendation
+- Two academic letters of recommendation

 - Unofficial university transcripts

 - Resume or CV

 - For summer funding, a budget will be required along with information about the language program

 - Competitive preference is given to applicants who demonstrate financial need as evidenced by submission of the FAFSA.
 Students may demonstrate financial need by including a copy of your most recent FAFSA Student Aid Report (SAR) and/or your most recent financial aid award letter.
 To complete the FAFSA application, visit https://fafsa.ed.gov/.

 - For academic year fellowships, recipients must submit reports on the courses they pursue to fulfill the FLAS requirements each term.
 Advance approval is required for independent studies, directed reading courses, and dissertation research.

 - Meet reporting deadlines.
 Recipients are required by the US Department of Education to complete online reports at the beginning and end of the award period including a language proficiency evaluation that must be submitted by the student's instructor both at the beginning and end of the award period.
 Fellows must also provide biannual reports on employment and use of the target language for a minimum of eight years after graduation.